Delectable Chinese Fried Chicken Wings

 Instructions

-• Step 4: In a large, heavy-bottomed pot or Dutch oven, heat 2-3 inches of vegetable oil to 350°F. Working in batches, carefully add the coated chicken wings to the hot oil and fry for 12-15 minutes, flipping occasionally, until golden brown and crispy.
+• Step 4: Working in batches, carefully add the coated wings to the hot oil and fry for 8-10 minutes, or until golden brown and crispy.
+Maintain the oil temperature between 325-350°F.

 • Step 5: Transfer the fried wings to a paper towel-lined plate to drain excess oil.
-Immediately toss the hot wings in the prepared soy sauce mixture until evenly coated.
+Serve hot, garnished with chopped scallions or sesame seeds, if desired.

 • Prep Time: 15 minutes